civilservicelgbt/civilservicelgbt.github.io/_rules/privacy-and-data.md

 ## Changes to this policy

 We keep this policy under review.
 Any updates to this policy will be published on this website.
-This policy was last updated on 30 June 2022.
+This policy was last updated on {{ page.updated | date: "%d %b %y" }}.

 ## Informing you of changes or issues